INEFFECTIVE ASSISTANCE OF COUNSEL IN FAMILY LAW PROCEEDINGS

 In the recent case of In re Marriage of Campi, 212 Cal.App.4th 1565 (2013), husband and wife of a twenty-year marriage decided to separate, and then disputed over the dissolution of their marriage for the following seven years.
 The husband requested a community property home become his separate property.
 The parties agreed he would buy the wife’s share, however could not agree on the valuation of the home, nor the applicable deductions.
 The husband finally prevailed when the trial court agreed with him on both arguments.
 The court instructed him to draft the order.
 Instead of doing so, husband hired a new attorney and filed a motion for a new trial alleging incorrect valuation of the home.
 The ground husband relied upon in his motion was ineffective assistance of counsel at trial.

-This case identifies the importance of hiring an effective attorney to represent your interests in a family law case.
+This case identifies the importance of hiring an effective San Diego family law attorney to represent your interests in a family law case.
 Any negligence on the part of the attorney will be imputed to the client and it is not an acceptable excuse to ask the court to remedy the damage.
+Working with an experienced divorce attorney in San Diego can help with effective division of property in your divorce case.